Murray-Bridge-Bunyips/BunyipsFTC/TeamCode/Common/src/main/java/org/murraybridgebunyips/common/README.md

 4. Editing the package name src/main/java/org/murraybridgebunyips/template to your robot name
 5. Adding your robot to /settings.gradle
 6. Removing the tmp file and populating the folder with your own code
+7. Consider adding your robot as an Inspection Scope for UserCode if applicable

 Ensure to run a Gradle sync (Ctrl + Shift + O) after making these changes.